ThinEdgeLabs/bento-alephium/README.md

    - Use environment variables for database configuration
    - Pass contract address through processor args
    - Configure appropriate sync options
-   - Use parallel processing when possible

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Insert your license information here]